| | |

 than the conditions and surroundings in Eden; but the great difference will be the

+increased knowledge.
 The experience with evil,

 contrasted with the experience with good, which will accrue to each during the trial of